akantifirst/electrobot/README.md

 ## Installation

 No need to install, just start [@nb_electrobot](https://t.me/nb_electrobot) in Telegram.
-In case you want to run it locally, clone to your Linux server and add config.py file with TOKEN=<your-token-from-telegram-botfather>
+<br>In case you want to run it locally, clone to your Linux server and add ```config.py``` file
+with ```TOKEN="your-token-from-telegram-botfather"```
-You can also run the script as a service.
+<br>You can also run the script as a service.

 ## Roadmap

-in future, this bot will be able to generate electrical schemas based on user input and provide them on the fly as convenient pdf files.
+In future, this bot will be able to generate electrical schemas based on user input and provide them on the fly as convenient pdf files.

 Following problems need to be solved:
 1. Database storage for user requests